tls-inspector/tls-inspector/BUILDING.md

 deploy the app to a physical iOS device.

 This requires that you have an Apple Developer Membership, which can be purchased here: https://developer.apple.com/programs/

-# Building the Project

-TLS Inspector requires OpenSSL and tiny-curl, both of which will be compiled the first time you build the project in Xcode.

-**The first time you build the project in Xcode it will take a while (5-15 minutes depending on hardware).**

-You can change the version of OpenSSL or tiny-curl used by altering the associated `.want` file in `CertificateKit/build/`